 reduce stress in your life.

-Here are a few examples of how to set goals:
+Examples of how to set goals

 Sheila is a customer service manager for a

 computer company.
 She's also the mother of two young kids.
 Between her job and

 chores at home, she feels overwhelmed by all the demands on her.
 She can't

 remember the last time she took a lunch break at work or took a class at the